jbowles/nlpt/README.md

 # Natural Language Processing Toolkit
 Written in Go.

+If you wanna see where all the work is happening, go to [exp branch](https://github.com/jbowles/nlpt/tree/exp).

 This is the tested, stable, and production ready brnach of a research project to write natural language processing tools in Go.
 NLPT is built up from multiple sub-packages (each separately accessible).

 Get it: